 Click + Add.

 Enter the Name for the metaproperty.
 The name must be a unique value, since it will be used in the API and the backend of the system and cannot contain any special characters, spaces or capital letters.

 Enter the Label.
-Label is the metaproperty name that users will see in the system.
+The label is the metaproperty name that users will see in the system.
 It can have spaces and capital letters.

 Expand Language labels to add the labels in different languages.
 If you enter the translations, they will display when the user changes the language of the portal.